osg-htc/operations/docs/cvmfs-install.md

 ## Networking

-You will need network access to a local squid server such as the [[InstallFrontierSquid][squid distributed by OSG]].
+You will need network access to a local squid server such as the [InstallFrontierSquid](squid distributed by OSG).
 The squid will need out-bound access to cvmfs stratum 1 servers.

 ## Upgrading